Effective Responses to Hurtful Sarcasm

 Member NSRC Experts Council

 This is one of a series of brief articles on how to respond effectively to annoying social behavior.
-Review these basic requisites and options before selecting ideas from what follows.
-An "effective re-sponse" occurs when the you (a) get your primary needs met well enough, and (b) both people feel respected enough.
+An "effective response" occurs when you get your primary needs met well enough, and both people feel respected enough.

 This article offers (a) perspective on sarcasm and (b) useful ways to respond to an overly-sarcastic person.
 The article assumes you're familiar with...